 Also known as Motor City, Hockeytown, the D, Motown, and Detroit Rock City, Detroit is a fascinating city with a turbulent history and a bright future.

-It’s also firmly off the beaten path, as most travellers to the States flock to coastal cities and to be blunt, many Americans actively avoid Detroit.
+It’s also well off the beaten path, as most travellers to the States flock to coastal cities and to be blunt, many Americans actively avoid Detroit.
 BUT, if you are an intrepid adventurer ready for a unique experience, then I highly recommend you travel to Detroit.